Airline: Qatar Airways™ (QR)

 I had been monitoring the seat map all the way up to departure and was expecting the cabin to be half-empty given only 2 of the 6 middle seats were taken.
 I thought it may have been possible to try both window and middle seats.

-As check-in opened, the cabin filled up except for one empty seat!
+As check-in opened, the cabin filled up except for 1 empty seat!

 All suites have direct aisle access.